-The master bedroom hosts a warm mixture of colors and texture, with rich hardwood flooring, sleek dark closet doors, and a bold piece of artwork on the accent wall above the bed.
+The primary bedroom hosts a warm mixture of colors and texture, with rich hardwood flooring, sleek dark closet doors, and a bold piece of artwork on the accent wall above the bed.

-The master bathroom is awash in varied materials, with glass panels separating the water closet and walk-in showers from the main area, and a lengthy floating white vanity over grey storage cabinetry.
+The primary bathroom is awash in varied materials, with glass panels separating the water closet and walk-in showers from the main area, and a lengthy floating white vanity over grey storage cabinetry.